 When you apply magnesium oil to your skin your body actually absorbs it!
 This is a very convenient and effective way of raising your body’s magnesium levels.

 When applied to the skin magnesium gets sucked into the outer layer of skin where it sits and plumps up while the capillaries absorb magnesium and transport it to the rest of the body.

-You can soak your feet, massage, or spray magnesium oil to your skin.
+You can soak your feet, massage, or spray magnesium oil on your skin.
 Here is how.